top of page

 EMDR Therapy Is Great When Paired With Something More in 2023

-EMDR therapy is an effective, evidence-based treatment for people who have experienced trauma.
-It helps you process what happened to you and put it in a new context so that it doesn't keep affecting you.
-EMDR therapy is unlike other forms of therapy, in that it doesn't require you to talk about past events.
+EMDR therapy is great, evidence-based treatment for people who have experienced trauma.
+It helps you process what happened to you and put it in a new context so that it doesn’t keep affecting you.
+EMDR therapy is unlike other forms of therapy, in that it doesn’t require you to talk about past events.
 Instead, the therapist will ask you to move your eyes from side to side while thinking about what happened.
 This will help your brain process the event so that it no longer feels overwhelming or scary.
 While there are some concerns about how safe EMDR is and whether it provides long-term benefits, research shows that most people who use this type of therapy find relief from their symptoms after just a few sessions.

 EMDR Stands For Eye Movement Desensitization And Reprocessing